The Researchfish system

 b) ‘Research Team’ access - another person can access a specific award.

-Guidance on how to delegate access is available: Adding Delegate and Research Team access on Researchfish [pdf]
+Guidance on how to delegate access is available on the Researchfish website.

 Researchfish Administrator Dashboard